 Why was I declined?

 The specific reasons why your loan application was declined are provided in an Adverse Action notice.
-You can view your Adverse Action notice by navigating to the Loan Documents page from your Account Summary.
+You can view your Adverse Action notice by navigating to the Loan Documents page from your account.

 We understand that when that happens, it’s really frustrating.
 However, the trade-off is a streamlined process where you get a decision quickly and don't waste time if you don't qualify.

 How does being declined affect my credit score?

 When you apply for a loan, we use a soft credit inquiry to understand your credit history.
 This type of inquiry doesn’t affect your credit score.
 See Being declined doesn't hurt your credit for more information.

 Why was I declined after receiving an offer in the mail?

 We use information provided by credit bureaus to identify potential borrowers and invite them to apply.
 When you respond to a pre-approved offer, we request updated information from credit bureaus to verify that you continue to meet the criteria the offer was based on.
 We may also request additional information, such as income and employment status.